fouzdertech/business-suite-doc/sales/Receiving-Payments.md

 # Receiving Payments

-CloudOnex Business Suite provides multiple ways to receive and record payments from customers.
+FouzderIT Business Suite provides multiple ways to receive and record payments from customers.
 This guide covers all aspects of payment processing and management.

 ## Recording Payments